johnhewi/Quickbase_Codepage_Hero/README.md

 These are some basic tools for the [Quickbase API](https://developer.quickbase.com/).

-## to use these tools in your web project:
+## To use these tools in your web project:

 Simply include the following in your .html file:
 ```html